-"Safety is not just a top priority at Perenco

-- it is the foundation of our operational

-excellence.
-We are dedicated to creating a

-work environment where every employee

-and contractor feels safe and empowered.

-While relying on individual commitment

-and responsibility, we also provide a strong

-reference framework, rigorous protocols,

-and guidelines to allow our staff to anticipate

-and prevent industrial risks."
+"Safety is not just a top priority at Perenco - it is the foundation of our operational excellence.
+We are dedicated to creating a work environment where every employee and contractor feels safe and empowered.
+While relying on individual commitment and responsibility, we also provide a strong reference framework, rigorous protocols, and guidelines to allow our staff to anticipate and prevent industrial risks."

-Cyril Thiebaut Group QHSE Manage
+Cyril Thiebaut

-Commitment Objective Progress Timeframe In force Zero accident objective Maintain workforce health and safety Promote safety training for all our workforce Ensure robust health standards for our employees Zero hydrocarbon pollution objective In force Ensure quality and safety management 2025 Achieve ISO 14001 and 45001 certifications of our facilities
+Commitment Objective Progress Timeframe Maintain workforce Zero accident objective \bigcirc Inforce health and safety Promote safety training for all our workforce \bigcirc Inforce Ensure robust health standards for our employees In force Ensure quality and Zero hydrocarbon pollution objective \bigcirc In force safety management of our facilities Achieve ISO 14001 and 45001 certifications • 2025